-Current affiliation: Center for Drug Evaluation and Research, Food and Drug Administration, Silver Spring, MD
+\ Current affiliation: Center for Drug Evaluation and Research, Food and Drug Administration, Silver Spring, MD

-Version 1 May 18, 2016 Version 2 September 27, 2017
+Version 1 May 18, 2016 Version 2 September 27, 2017 Version 3 September 12, 2018

-Sentinel is a project sponsored by the U.S. Food and Drug Administration (FDA) to support monitoring the safety of FDA-regulated medical products.
-Sentinel is one piece of the Sentinel Initiative, a multifaceted effort by the FDA to develop a national electronic system that will complement existing methods of safety surveillance.
-Sentinel Collaborators include Data and Academic Partners that provide access to health care data and ongoing scientific, technical, methodological, and organizational expertise.
+The Sentinel System is sponsored by the U.S. Food and Drug Administration (FDA) to proactively monitor the safety of FDA-regulated medical products and complements other existing FDA safety surveillance capabilities.
+The Sentinel System is one piece of FDA's Sentinel Initiative, a long-term, multi-faceted effort to develop a national electronic system.
+Sentinel Collaborators include Data and Academic Partners that provide access to healthcare data and ongoing scientific, technical, methodological, and organizational expertise.
 The Sentinel Coordinating Center is funded by the FDA through the Department of Health and Human Services (HHS) Contract number HHSF223201400030I.